Lucas Abascia

-Lucas Nicolás Abascia (born 10 December 1995) is an Argentine footballer who plays as a centre-back for Central Córdoba SdE, on loan from Chilean club Ñublense.
+Lucas Nicolás Abascia (born 10 December 1995) is an Argentine professional footballer who plays as a centre-back for Liga MX club Querétaro.

 Club career

 Born in Rosario, Argentina, Abascia was with both Bancario and Rosario Central as a youth player.
 At professional level, he started his career with Tiro Federal in the 2016 Torneo Federal B.

 In January 2017, he switched to Sportivo Las Parejas, with whom he won the 2019 Copa Santa Fe.
 In 2021, he joined on loan to Deportivo Morón for two seasons.

 In 2023, Abascia moved to Chile and signed with Ñublense in the Chilean Primera División.
 The next year, he was loaned out to Quilmes on a one-year deal with an option to buy.

 On 24 June 2024, Abascia joined Central Córdoba SdE on loan.

 Personal life

 On December 16, 2023, Abascia married Luciana Scrifignano.